csadorf/marketplace-sdk/README.md

 This will:

   1. Create a tagged release with bumped version and push it to the repository.
+  2. Trigger a GitLab CI workflow that publishes the package on the [GitLab package registry](https://gitlab.cc-asp.fraunhofer.de/MarketPlace/python-sdk/-/packages).
   2. Trigger a GitHub actions workflow that creates a GitHub release and publishes it on PyPI.

 Additional notes: